SanjeevNichani/5-Minute-Simple-Financial-Plan/README.md

 # Smart Money Map – Personal Finance Snapshot Tool

-A simple Python utility to generate a personal finance planning map based on your annual CTC.
+A simple calculator to generate a personal finance plan, based on your annual CTC.
 Applies Indian thumb rules to help you check if you're on track — across Protection, Spending, and Wealth Building.

 ---